- Co-founder of Hi

 I'm adopted.
 So, naturally, I'm fascinated by provenance.
 Provenance and mythologies.
 Particularly the myths we create around ourselves and the boundaries which define 'family.'

-I bounce between Palo Alto, New York and Tokyo.
+I bounce between San Francisco, New York and Tokyo.
 Sometimes, people have a hard time understanding why.
 They tilt their heads.
 To me, it's simple: stay sharp.
 Each time the plane lands I can hear the crisp scrape of my senses pushed across a whetstone.

 Silicon Valley gets foolish dreaming and technology.